johnpatrickmorgan/FlowStacks/Docs/Nesting FlowStacks.md

 - Only the child can push new routes onto the path: it assumes responsibility for navigation until it is removed from its parent's path.
 - Calling `goBackToRoot` from the child will go back to the child's root screen.
+- The child is responsible for whether its root should be shown with navigation or not.